khayber/dotfiles.mac/README.md

-# dotfiles
+# dotfiles.mac
-my dotfiles - duh
+Just the dotfiles from my macbook.
+Nothing to see here, move along.